scala/scala3/docs/docs/reference/overview.md

 title: "Overview"
 ---

-Dotty contains many language changes compared to Scala 2.
+Dotty implements many language changes compared to Scala 2.
 These changes are currently discussed for inclusion in Scala 3, the new Scala language standard which will be based on the Dotty codebase.

 ## Goals